kawing13328/class2020/README.md

 ![HTML forms](data/html-dom.svg)

 ----

-**NOTE: Find out more about http messages and popular status codes** [here](https://www.w3schools.com/tags/ref_httpmessages.asp)
+***NOTE: Find out more about http messages and popular status codes [here](https://www.w3schools.com/tags/ref_httpmessages.asp)***

+#### Homework:
-HW: read about different message types, this will help you to understand the API and messages used in an API as a connection between server and webpage(local on the browser)
+Read about different message types, this will help you to understand the API and messages used in an API as a connection between server and webpage(local on the browser)
 Note: remember status codes: 200, 401, 404, 500, 300, 201

 ---